EvanMcCormick37/research-pod-ui/README.md

 ## Pages

 # Home
+This page has a button to generate new podcasts with a text prompt, along with a search-bar for searching existing podcasts.
+TODO: The Generate Podcast button will hook up to the reasearch-pod-api backend and send out an API request.
 # Watch
+TODO: The user will navigate to this page when they click on a podcast to play it.
+It will display the podcast similarly to something like spotify, with a time-scroll bar to move through the podcast, FF and rewind buttons, and a pause/play button.
+It will also display real-time captions of the podcast.
 # Browse
+This page displays the previously generated podcast.
+There will be a list of podcasts with play buttons.
+TODO: Clicking on the pre-generated podcast takes the user to the Watch page.
+There are buttons to organizethe podcasts in various ways.
+There are filter options for date created, user who created them, and of course a working search-bar to filter on keywords.
+Each podcast will have a set of pre-generated tags which attach to the keyword search.
 # Navigation Sidebar
+There will be a sidebar in each page which leads the user back to the Generate and Browse pages.
 # Recommender Sidebar
+TODO: There will be a sidebar showing recommended podcasts based on the podcast the user is currently watching as well as their prior search history.

 # Getting Started with Create React App